cunilog/cunilog/newline.md

 ## Legacy Systems

 Cunilog can be built to support all sorts of line endings.
-When CUNILOG_NEWLINE_EXTENDED is defined, additional legacy line endings are available, for example for zOS, QNX, and RISC OS.
+When CUNILOG_NEWLINE_EXTENDED is defined, additional legacy or exotic line endings are available, for example for zOS, QNX, and RISC OS.

 To make Cunilog write those legacy line endings, call one of the "__Ex__" Cunilog target